cantstopcoding/caroline-dambrosio-designs/README.md

 # README

-Fork and clone this project.
+To use this app fork and clone this project.
 Try this app in your local environment.

 Run the following command inside this project's directory.